 Battery Type: Lithium Ion

-Weight and Ergonomics: 6.3 pounds
+Weight and Ergonomics: 6.4 pounds, Vibration control

 Battery Type: Lithium Ion